-On January 20, 2022, the Company commenced a 12,000-metre (Diamond Drilling, Reverse Circulation and Air core) drilling program focussing on Kabaya, Disse and Kandiole North to gain a better understanding and add additional ounces to the maiden resource.
+On January 20, 2022, the Company commenced a 12,000-metre (Diamond Drilling, Reverse Circulation and Air core) drilling program focussing on Kabaya, Disse and Kandiole North to gain a better understanding and additional ounces to the maiden resource.
 Drilling will also take place at Mankouke West for exploration purposes.
-The program is expected to be completed by the middle of February, and the assay results are expected by the end of March.
+The program was completed by the middle of February, and the assay results are expected by the end of March.
 These results will also be included in the Kandiole Project's National Instrument NI 43-101 as discussed above.